 Normally, there are no real pests or diseases that can seriously affect the dragon fruit, but do watch out for aphids.
 Aphids will usually be found feeding on young buds and shoots.
 Also, be careful when watering the dragon fruit plant, as over-watering can cause root rot as well as fruit rot.

 How to Pollinate Dragon Fruit:

-Most dragon fruit varieties are self pollinating, but there are a few varieties which do require cross-pollination.
+Most dragon fruit varieties are self pollinating, but there are a few varieties which do require cross-pollination, also known as hand pollination.
 If that is the case, you’ll need to grow two or more plants close to one another so they can cross-pollinate.
 Cross-pollination will usually occur at night since pollination depends on moths and bats.
 Make sure the soil is well draining, and always moist.